Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Abstract

 \section{Abstract}

 While hybrid approaches of relativistic hydrodynamics+transport have been well established for the dynamical description of heavy-ion collisions at high beam energies, moving to lower beam energies is challenging.
 In this work, we propose dynamic initial conditions for the viscous hydrodynamic evolution in heavy-ion collisions at low to intermediate beam energies.
 They are comprised of core hadrons based on the local energy density during the pre-equilibrium hadronic evolution.
 The SMASH-vHLLE hybrid approach is then applied to lower beam energies, achieving good agreement with measured bulk observables between $\sqrtsnn=3$ and $9.1\ \GeV$, thus providing guidance for measurements in STAR-BES and CBM at FAIR.
-This framework has the advantage that the equation of state of dense QCD matter is a direct input to the calculation, so the current results can be regarded as a baseline with respect to future studies of the phase transition.